 5. Green Tea and peppermint spray for pimples

 Green tea along with fresh peppermint and tea tree oil can be put together in hot boiling water and then cooled down.
 The obtained mixture can then be regularly sprayed on the skin to prevent and cure pimples.

-Pure Ceylon green tea is available at teakruthi.
+Pure Ceylon Green tea is available at teakruthi.
 Their Green Teas offer a healthier alternative that is high in Vitamin C and low in caffeine content.
-The leaves are immediately heated after plucking, thus preventing the oxidation (fermentation) process and allowing them to retain most of their natural green color, Vitamins C, and other minerals.
+The leaves are immediately heated after plucking, thus preventing the oxidation (fermentation) process and allowing them to retain most of their natural Green colour, Vitamins C, and other minerals.

 The Green Valley Green tea is handpicked with care from the Nuwara Eliya Belt in the Pundalu Oya Valley, where high mountain winds produce high-quality Dimbulla Tea.
-Dimbulla Tea is famous for its superior quality, and is frequently sought after by tea enthusiasts from around the world.
-The Pundalu Valley is known by many as the Golden Valley, where the climate and the fresh mountain air work together to nourish these beautiful, fine golden green tea plants.
-This high grown tea is rich and strong and flavor, appears yellow in the cup, and offers a sensational tasting experience.
+Dimbulla Tea is famous for its superior quality and is frequently sought after by tea enthusiasts from around the world.
+The Pundalu Valley is known by many as the Golden Valley, where the climate and the fresh mountain air work together to nourish these beautiful, fine golden Green tea plants.
+This high grown tea is rich and strong and flavour, appears yellow in the cup, and offers a sensational tasting experience.

 30% OFF your first teakruthi order with code MYTEA